Note: if you are using iOS 12 or higher, you may wish to use Codebook's Password AutoFill feature instead.

 Find in Codebook is disabled by default, and you must launch Codebook itself at least once on your iPhone or iPad and go through the app's setup process.
 Not only that, you'll want to create some records with your login details!
 Once you've done that, you're ready to start using Find in Codebook to login to websites in Safari.

-3. Turn on the switch next to Find in Codebook, and use the drag handles to move it up in the list for easy access.
-Then tap Done to dismiss the Activities list.
+Turn on the switch next to Find in Codebook.
+Then tap ✓ to dismiss the list.
 Now you're all set to go!

 Find in Codebook focuses specifically on login forms, i.e. those requiring some kind of account name and password at a minimum.
 It presents records from your encrypted database that are matched to the page being viewed and provides a search interface.
 Simply tap on the record that has the login details you require and Find in Codebook will fill out the form for you in Safari (some setup is required).

-1. Launch Safari, visit a webpage with a login form, and tap the Share button.
+Launch Safari, visit a webpage with a login form, and tap … at the bottom of the screen.

 When Find in Codebook presents its interface, it will search your database for records that match the URL of the login form in one of three ways:

-If Find in Codebook has not found any matches it will bring up the Search interface for you, but you can always tap on it at the top if the you don't see any relevant matches among Codebook's results.
-It works just like Search inside the main application, searching across all your record names and field values.
+If Find in Codebook has not found any matches it will bring up the Search interface for you.
+There you can enter your search criteria to Search inside the main application, searching across all your record names and field values.

 When Find in Codebook is launched from Safari, it is passed the current URL and the structure the webpage itself.
 It scans the page data for a login form, then it looks for certain input items on the form, like a username or email field, password and PIN fields, and TOTP fields.